stefanoparis-mgh/netbox-journal-calendar/README.md

 **NetBox Journal Calendar** is a streamlined plugin designed to bring a comprehensive calendar view to the native NetBox journaling system.
 Instead of scrolling through text-heavy logs, this plugin transforms your existing Journal entries into an interactive, color-coded calendar interface.

-It provides immediate visual context for network changes, maintanance windows, device installations, and other critical events registered within your infrastructure database.
+It provides immediate visual context for network changes, maintenance windows, device installations, and other critical events registered within your infrastructure database.

 ## 🚀 Key Features